microsoft/azure-health-AI-services-samples/README.md

 ## 3. Text Analytics for Health Adaptive Client Application [TA4H - ACI - C#]

 This sample provides code and setup instructions for processing large volumes of medical data using Text Analytics for Health (TA4H).
 While the TextAnalytics SDKs offer a convenient way to call the TextAnalytics API and work with the analysis results programmatically, processing large volumes of data requires a solution optimized for efficiency and throughput.
 This sample is designed to minimize overall processing time for a large number of documents, considering server capacity and service limits (i.e., max allowed API calls per minute).
-The client can work with
+This client application can work with the Managed Azure Hosted service and the Containerized setup of Text Analytics for Health.

 [I want to try this sample](/samples/ta4h-adaptive-client-blueprint/README.md)